souravdatta/qsym/qsym_tutorial.md

 #### Measuring qubits

 This is where it gets really interesting.
 We are trying to now simulate a process that works in real life according to quantum mechanics - collapse of wave function!
 We start with a vector of probabilities and we know that their squares sum up to 1.
 All these values are probabilities, so if one value is greater than the others, then that has more chance of showing up than others when we measure the qbits combination (also called the state of the quantum system).
 Here's a simple strategy to simulate this -

 1. We scale the probabilities up by a factor of 100.
 2. Now they should all cover the range from 0 - 99.
 If a probability is zero, we ignore it.
 3. We roll a dice and find a value between 0 and 100.
 4. We check under which probability region it has fallen.
 The higher the probability, the bigger the chance that the dice will fall within that region.
-5. But there's also a tinier chance that it will fall into the region of the other probabilities - which is what we see in real life too.
+5. But there's also a tiny chance that it will fall into the region of the other probabilities - which is what we see in real life too.

 Here's how it looks like in a semi-complex recursive definition